trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 They all need to be installed in order for question to work.
 You could download question type and behaviours in one archive (from GoogleCode or GitHub) or separately.

-If you download one archive, unpacking it you should found "question" folder.
-Copy it in the main directory of Moodle installation (the one containing config.php) - it will install everything in the correct places.
+If you downloaded one archive, unpacking it you should found "question" and "blocks" folders.
+Copy them in the main directory of Moodle installation (the one containing config.php) - it will install everything in the correct places.

-If you download question and behaviours separately (for example because Moodle Plugins Directory don't allow them to be downloaded together), you should get 3 archives.
-Place "preg" folder in the question/type folder of Moodle installation. "adaptivehints" and "adaptivehintsnopenalties" should be placed in question/behaviour folder.
+If you downloaded all parts separately (for example because Moodle Plugins Directory don't allow them to be downloaded together), you should get 5 archives.
+Place "preg" and "poasquestion" folders in the question/type folder of Moodle installation. "adaptivehints" and "adaptivehintsnopenalties" should be placed in question/behaviour folder.
+"formal_langs" should be placed in the blocks folder.

 After having files in place login as administrator and go to the notifications page.